SpellholdStudios/Lucy_the_Wyvern/README.md

 - Added missing `REQUIRE_PREDICATE` process to avoid installing the mod in inaccurate games.
 - Added component `DESIGNATED` number and "*lucy_the_wyvern*" `LABEL`.
 - Added missing `HANDLE_CHARSETS` function to convert string entries for EE games.
+- Added native BG2:EE and EET compatibilities.
 - Added Polish translation by Cahir (<a href="http://athkatla.cob-bg.pl/viewtopic.php?t=6046">BWP FixPack</a>).
 - Added German, Italian, Polish and Spanish WeiDU prompts.
-- Re-formated, updated and renamed readme file to *isra_bg2-readme-english.html* and moved it into new readme folder.
+- Wrote a new *lucy-readme-english.html* readme file and moved it into new *readme* folder.
 - Removed useless "*backup*" folder.
 - Reorganized mod architecture tree: created "*lang*" and "*files*" folders to sort files according to their types.
 - Lower cased files.